jakehamilton/config/README.md

       # The output of `mkHosts` is set directly on
       # the `hosts` attribute.
       hosts = plusultra.lib.mkHosts {
+        # (optional) You can include `self` here.
+This
+        # enables setting `configurationRevision` to the
+        # Git commit your flake is on.
+After building, see
+        # the output of `nixos-version --json` or run the
+        # following command to get the commit hash.
+        # `nixos-version --json | nix run nixpkgs#jq -- -r .configurationRevision`
+        inherit self;

         # The `src` directory is your machines directory.
         # If your folder structure is `machines/<arch>/<name>`
         # then the `src` here is `./machines`.